-Frogs are a fairly common pet in the world today.
-There’s a wide variety of frogs that can be suitable pets.
-I’m going to prepare you for what it takes and what you need for having a pet frog.
+Frogs and toads are a fairly common pet in the world today.
+There’s a wide variety of frogs and toad that can be suitable pets.
+I’m going to prepare you for what it takes and what you need for having a pet frog or toad.

-- First thing you need to realize that even though frogs are small, it takes a lot of money to create a suitable habitat for them and to pay for food.
-Make sure to have at least $100 to spend on the proper tank and accessories for the frog.
+- First thing you need to realize that even though frogs and toad are small, it takes a lot of money to create a suitable habitat for them and to pay for food.
+Make sure to have at least $100 to spend on the proper tank and accessories for the frog and toad.

 - Frogs can live long.
-Most frogs can live at least 5 years in captivity and some can live over 20 when properly cared for.
-Its a commitment to have a frog has a pet.
-If you need to get rid of your pet frog, find someone to take it in.
+Most frogs and toads can live at least 5 years in captivity and some can live over 20 when properly cared for.
+It is a commitment to have a frog has a pet.
+If you need to get rid of your pet frog and toad or just any animal, find someone to take it in.
 Never release them to the wild.

-- Research the frog you want.
+- Research the frog and toad you want.
 Different frogs have different needs.
-A horned frog needs more of a terrestrial habitat while African Clawed Frogs need an aquatic habitat.
+A Surinam Horned Frog or a Cane Toad needs more of a terrestrial habitat while African Clawed Frogs need an aquatic habitat.
+Tree frogs such as Green Tree frogs or Red Eyed Tree Frogs need a much more arboreal set up.
 Besides the habitat, you need to think about the tank size.
-African bull frogs and cane toads can grow quite large so you are going to need a much bigger tank than what you would need to house one poison dart frog.
+African bull frogs and Cane toads can grow quite large so you are going to need a much bigger tank than what you would need to house one poison dart frog.
 Different frogs also require different temperatures in their tank.
 Some need it a lot hotter (80 degrees) while other like it cooler.
 Humidity is another factor in frog care.

 - Different frogs require different food and a variety of foods.
 Some examples of food could be crickets, fruit flies, pellets, mice, or earth worms.
-Frogs usually like their food alive so be prepared to handle them.
+Frogs usually like their food alive so be prepared to handle the insects or mice.